awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc-edit.md

 ------

    The following example updates an existing association to change the name to `MultiAccountRegionAssociation`\.
-The new association version is run by three different accounts, `111122223333`, `444455556666`, and `123456789012`, in two different regions, `us-east-1` and `us-east-2`\.
+The new association version is run by three different accounts, `111122223333`, `444455556666`, and `123456789012`, in two different Regions, `us-east-1` and `us-east-2`\.
 The association will run on 10 targets in the `TargetLocation` at the same time\.
 The task stops if it fails on 5 targets in the `TargetLocation`\.
-The IAM role provisioned in the remote accounts is `AWS-SystemsManager-AssociationRole`\.
+The AWS Identity and Access Management \(IAM\) role provisioned in the remote accounts is `AWS-SystemsManager-AssociationRole`\.

 ------
 #### [ Linux ]